This article was originally posted on the Tech North website.

 As you may have heard I’m off to pastures new – or rather returning to run my own consultancy in Manchester after an amazing six months with Tech North.

+As Tech North’s Head of Talent & Skills, I’ve had the opportunity to lay the foundations for some fantastic projects which are now starting to come to fruition, and I’ve worked with some great people to prepare the groundwork.
+Partnership and collaboration are among the Northern tech and digital industry’s greatest strengths, and I’d like to thank everyone I’ve worked with from companies and education providers to the community organisers who have invested their time to work with me to develop the talent programme.
 The last quarter of 2015 was all about fact finding, engaging with stakeholders all across the north, and preparing to launch a huge variety of activities.
 Many of those projects are now getting underway.
 It’s going to be great to see the results in the months ahead as the projects become embedded and start to deliver on Tech North’s Talent & Skills programme, with the support of my Tech North colleagues.
 Some of the activities that are now going live include:

 We commissioned the Education Foundation to consult with each of the seven Northern LEPs to discover areas of great practice, shared priorities andopportunities for collaboration across the North.

 Career Hacker our partnership with Sunderland based start-up and Northern Star Geek Talent has just gone live in beta, supporting innovation indigital careers advice, and using real time big data to allow students, teachers and careers advisers to keep up to date with industry trends.
 Career Hacker also allows us to display digital jobs on the Tech North website, communicating the volume and variety of tech employers and opportunities.

 We followed up the announcement of the Tech Nation Visa (including the Northern fast track) with free legal surgeries to raise the profile of this new route, offering direct advice to applicants and employers, and gaining direct experience to inform feedback to the Home Office.
 We’ve already held valuable sessions in Newcastle and Manchester, and remaining sessions can be booked in person or via Skype forSheffield in March.

 We participated in Europe’s first Hive Learning Network and are supporting the digitisation of its open source playbook and content production so that community groups in other cities can adapt the toolkit for their own communities.